 In addition, home NB-UVB phototherapy had benefits over outpatient clinic NB-UVB phototherapy, such as a reduced treatment burden and additional control over the pace and frequency of treatment.
+Participants reported that they sometimes did not follow the prescribed guidelines for treatment.

 I treat myself to about four or five treatments every second day, and then I don't take any treatments for 2 weeks, and then I go back and do the same for four or five treatments, and then just go off of it for 2 weeks.
-I find that by doing it that way, my total time on the lamp stays lower If I try to treat it constantly, I have to keep going up in time.
+I find that by doing it that way, my total time on the lamp stays lower ....
+If I try to treat it constantly, I have to keep going up in time.
 So I have less exposure doing it my way.